forestgrape/coronavirus/controlling.md

 A general curfew is a radical measure.
 It reduces contacts and makes it easier to enforce a ban on entering foreign indoor rooms.
 This measure was mainly used in Winter/Spring 2020 when the information about SARS-CoV-2 was more limited and transmission less known.
 It has very severe drawbacks compared to [outdoor days](#outdoor-days):
 * few or no movement for a longer time is not good for health.
 * a lot of aerosol is exhaled when doing indoor sports and this puts fellow occupants and neighbors in the same building at risk.
-* being lock indoors can have negative psychological effects
+* being lock indoors can have negative psychological effects.

 A curfew at night has some use cases e.g. preventing private parties but in most situations softer measures are enough e.g. [Reduction of Nightlife](#reduction-of-nightlife).